 Serves 6

 This cabbage is brilliant, in taste and in hue.
-It is a good accompaniment for chicken and all pork dishes - chops, roasts, sausages, and ham.
+It is a good accompaniment for chicken and all pork dishes—chops, roasts, sausages, and ham.
 I especially like it served with Butternut Squash Purée on my holiday table.
-It's jewel tone adds color, and its piquant taste adds tang.
-Since it's good served hot, room temperature, or cold, it's nice to have leftovers.
+Its jewel tone adds color, and its piquant taste adds tang.
+Since it is good served hot, at room temperature, or cold, it is nice to have leftovers.

 1 large head red cabbage